itthinx/affiliates-role/readme.txt

 Tested up to: 4.0
 Stable tag: 1.0.0

-This plugin (if activated) adds the 'Affiliate' role to affiliates when they register through the <a href="http://www.itthinx.com/plugins/affiliates/">Affiliates</a>.
+This plugin (if activated) adds the 'Affiliate' role to affiliates when they register through <a href="http://www.itthinx.com/plugins/affiliates/">Affiliates</a>.